dmp1ce/awesome-paleo-food/README.md

-Abondoned in favor of static site generator.
+Abandoned in favor of static site generator.
 See https://savannamodel.info.